JuanMontoyaP/Courses/Samsung-Course/Arduino_World/Practice7/README.md

 # Practice 7

-This practices is about two intermittent leds.
+This practices is about moving a servomotor with a potentiometer in different angles.
 You can see the circuit below.

 ![alt text](Practice7.png "Circuit")